devopsdina/ocp-ipi-aws-install/README.md

 This workflow will destroy the OpenShift cluster.
 This workflow assumes you have the metadata files from the original deployment in an S3 bucket.

 The following secrets set in the repository:
-_in order to pull the OpenShift installer and coressponding metadata files_
+_required to pull the OpenShift installer and corresponding metadata files_
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY